 …I respect it.

 Once I learnt how hard work and how many people were involved to make a good cup of coffee, I feel more than just thirsty for a drink.
 I look for it and respect it.
-I respect farmers and coffee laborers who devote their hearts and souls to growing, harvesting and grading the ripest coffee cherries for us.
-I respect roasters who never stop learning different beans from different origins to build the best roast profile for each one.
-I respect brewers and baristi who always work hard to make sure all the best characteristics of the beans will be revealed in the cup and delight customers.
+I respect farmers who devote their life to growing, caring, and picking the best cherries for us.
+I respect roasters who never stop learning the beauty of different beans and bring out the best in them.
+I respect baristas who make their best efforts to deliver the best cup to customers.

 I respect coffee and appreciate understanding it.
 I changed my drinking behavior to pure coffee only instead of coffee with condensed milk or ice blended ones.
 I’m hungrier for information about the beans from all over the world.
 I pay more attention to what’s in my cup.
 What does my tongue feel?
 How does it last?
 What blows into my nose before and after drinking?
 And the most important question is: “Do I like it?”
 I read more books about how differences in geography and climate influence on beans.
 I care about more than just coffee, but for it.
 That’s how I respect what I love.